utiasDSL/util-uwb-dataset/index.md

 $ python3 log_to_bag.py [SD_CARD_BINARY_DATA]
 # e.g. python3 log_to_bag.py ../../../dataset/flight-dataset/binary-data/const1/const1-log1
 ```
-Note, we provide the converted rosbag data in the folder: "*dataset/flight-dataset/rosbag-data/*".
+NOTE: we provide the converted rosbag data in the folder: "*dataset/flight-dataset/rosbag-data/*".

 ---
 Step 3.
 Convert the survey results to the inertial frame: